stfc/st2-cloud-pack/lib/openstack_query/docs/user_docs/USAGE.md

 #   - group2 will contain VMs belonging to project with ids project-id3 and project-id4
 #   - all other VMs will be ignored
 query.group_by(ServerProperties.PROJECT_ID, group_keys=group_keys)
 ```

-## Note:  Include Missing
-If you are specifying group_keys, you can provide an additional flag `include_missing`

-if True: Group by will add an extra group which contains all the values found in results that won't be part of any pre-configured group